Madoshakalaka/yew-interop/README.md

 The `declare_resources!` macro needs to know whether a url is JavaScript or CSS.
 When you provide a string literal as in the examples above, the macro derives the information from the suffix of the last path segment.
-It expects .js or .css and is smart enought to exclude the query params or the fragment.
+It expects .js or .css and is smart enough to exclude the query params or the fragment.

 When the path segment doesn't end with .js or .css, or when you provide other expressions like a macro call or an identifier,